siemens/restapidoc/README.md

 Quick Start
 -----------
-* it is recommended to use Grails >= 2.3.7, please configure it required by Grails.
+* it is recommended to use Grails >= 2.3.7, please configure it as required by Grails.
 * Download this project by git clone e.g. to directory restapidoc.
 * cd restapidoc, test it
     grails test-app --echoOut